This post includes affiliate links. If you click on one of these links and make a subsequent purchase I may receive a

 Part one of this book is all about living simply in the real world.
 What a concept, right?
 Instead of thinking about how much you can get rid of, think about what you surround yourself with.
 What does simplicity mean to you?
 If that collection of china is important to you, by all means, keep it, if not, why are you holding onto it?

 This is where the family mission statement comes in.
 How can we define our purpose as a family?
 How do we know what is really important to us?
-It is very easy for me to get caught up in how everyone else feels before attending to my own needs.
+Do you consider everyone else before you consider yourself?
+That is something I struggle with.
 I have seen that continuing on that path is not good for me, emotionally or with regards to my nuclear family.
 Unfortunately, I am still concerned with being perceived as selfish, such is life though.
 And I know now that I need to take my own life seriously 🙂

 I think that a family mission statement will help in decision making.
 It will help with deciding which goals are actually important, and which goals are really not going to help us in the long run.
-It will help to show us what should be included in our life, and what should be far far away.
+Showing us what should be included in our life, and what should be far far away.
 It will help us build relationships with others.
 In short, it will allow our family to pursue our dreams, no matter how outlandish they may sound to everyone around us.

 Tsh has an entire chapter on writing a family mission statement.
 My hope this week is to be able to find a couple hours to sit down with my husband and flesh out what our family mission statement is.
 I’m sure that once the kids are a little older we will need to re-evaluate and include them, but for now it will just be Matt and I. I hope to have one to share next week…wish me luck!